sachinkesiraju/SKSplashView/README.md

 ```
 with an initialized splash view, the splash animation will repeat until you've downloaded everything you need to get started!

-<i> Note: This feature currently does not allow animation of the splash view itself but allows for certain splash icon animations. <i>
+<i> Note: This feature currently does not allow animation of the splash view itself but allows for certain splash icon animations. </i>

 <h1> Example </h1>